solo-io/gloo/docs/content/guides/security/auth/extauth/oauth/_index.md

 Gloo also supports Front Channel Logout [RFC](https://openid.net/specs/openid-connect-frontchannel-1_0-final.html).
 Front channel logout is used when the OpenId provider is handling multiple logged in sessions and the logout endpoint should log out of all of them.
 The endpoint defined in `frontChannelLogout.path` is registered with the OP and is called for each application when the user goes to the `logoutPath` endpoint.
 Like `logoutPath`, `frontChannelLogout.path` is a relative URL.

-When front channel logout is used, `logoutPath` intiates the logout and `frontChannelLogout.path` handles the per-session deletion of the user session and cookie and the revoking the access token.
+The following diagram shows how the logout and front channel logout paths work together.
+The `logoutPath` initiates the logout.
+The `frontChannelLogout.path` handles the per-session deletion of the user session and cookie, and revokes the access token.

 ![Front Channel Logout Flow]({{% versioned_link_path fromRoot="/img/front-channel-logout.png" %}})